 This course informs employees of the hazards of occupational exposure to bloodborne pathogens possibly contained in blood and other potentially infectious materials.
 OSHA's Bloodborne

 Pathogens Standard(CFR 1910.1030) is discussed and an overview provided.
-Participants are informed of the employer's Exposure Control Plan and its contents.
+Participant are informed of the employer's Exposure Control Plan and its contents.

 Confined Space Entry Training

-This brief session defines what confined spaces are and OSHA's requirements (CFR 1910.146) for working in and around them.
+around these spaces.
 This is an awareness training that does not include hands-on rescue equipment training.